NeighbourSec/neighboursec.github.io/_posts/2024/2024-06-04-tryhackme-net-sec-challenge.md

 ```

 ![Desktop View](Screenshot_20240605_214201.webp)
-_The now completed challenge, revealing the last flag we need_
+_The now completed challenge, revealing the last flag we need._

 **After a successful scan, we get the flag and complete The Net Sec Challenge!**